tintin10q/KNMI.nl-Dataloader/README.md

 This will create the database, config.toml and auth.toml if it does not exist yet.

-Make sure to fill in the following things in the config.toml:
+Make sure to fill in the following things in the auth.toml:

 ```toml